vadimderkach/react-loader/README.md

 Options can be passed to the Loader component as properties.
 The Loader accepts a `loaded` boolean that specified whether the spinner or content should be displayed, defaulting to `false`.
+It also accepts a `component` property to specify the DOM node, defaulting to `"div"`.
 Additionally, all options available to spin.js are available to this component in two ways.

 1. First, you can pass each option onto the loader as individual properties: